eong93/GBDXMaps.github.io/_posts/2016-9-30-create-task.md

 In this example, we will build hello-gbdx-docker-image.

-We begin by making the directory [hello-gbdx-build](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/hello-gbdx-build), which will contain our DockerFile, and the subdirectory bin in which we copy hello-gbdx.py and gbdx_task_interface.py.
+We begin by making the directory [hello-gbdx](https://github.com/PlatformStories/hello-gbdx), which will contain our DockerFile, and the subdirectory [bin](https://github.com/PlatformStories/hello-gbdx/tree/master/bin) in which we copy hello-gbdx.py and gbdx_task_interface.py.

 ```bash
 # Make build an bin directories